danilko/docker-riak-cs/README.md

 * Utilize Kubernetes [Livenessprobe and Readinessprobe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) to monitor the container by default

 ### TO DO Items
-* Persistent Volume (currently when minikube stop, the data on riak-cs will be lost)
 * Internal cluster join